Elhamyali/elhamyali.github.io/README.md

 - [Influencing buyer behavior for British Airways](https://github.com/Elhamyali/Buying-Behavior-Prediction-British-Airways)
 Scraping and analyzing customer review data to uncover findings.
 Building a predictive model to understand factors influencing buying behavior to help British Airways acquire customers before they embark on their holidays.

+---

+## Testimonials
+Selected quotes of people who have worked with me.

+*"Working with Elham is the single best thing we could have done to yield better outcomes and increase the impact of our project.
+Elham served in an advisory capacity, bringing a wealth of experience and knowledge as an experienced HCD practitioner to help assist in drafting effective research plans.
+She was also instrumental in the development of impactful HCD Design Sprint facilitation tools, and she provided effective insights and guidance around data synthesis and analysis.
+I was particularly impressed by her ability to produce quality work, despite time constraints and managing other projects.
+This was a high-visibility project that will certainly influence the operational culture of our agency, and we can attribute these successes to our partnership with this amazing UX Researcher.
+Elham would be an asset to any project team. "*

+/-/ Andrea Ownbey, Oklahoma Department of Human Services

+*"This [text mining insights] is amazing.
+I wish our agency had funding to hire people to do this work.
+These are the insights that our agency needs to inform policy, approach, communication, how we are engaging, etc. Deepest gratitude & appreciation for this team.
+You were amazing & so helpful.
+The work and presentation was very informative & extremely helpful. "*

+/-/ Kelie Kahler, State of Washington Board of Health

+*"Elham was a Technologist-in-Residence for USDR’s Health Program.
+Elham brought a combination of expertise, energy, kindness, and joy to the role.
+Her domain expertise in health equity allowed her to support many of our government partners improve their vaccine outreach efforts.
+Her energy and her skill at project management allowed her to scale up her efforts to lead a large team of volunteers while simultaneously creating reusable artifacts and speaking at several events to evangelize her work.
+Her kindness and joy made it a pleasure to work with her as a team member, pitching in wherever she could and ensuring a smooth transition as she ramped down from the six-month technologist-in-residence role."*

+/-/ Alex Allain, US Digital Response